Best USB-C Cable for iPhone 15, 16 and 17: 6 Picks Ranked

 - E-marker and PD 3.1 confirmed

-How to choose the right USB-C cable for iPhone 15 and 16
+How to choose a USB-C cable for iPhone 15, 16 and 17

-Start with the job, not the wattage.
-Any of these cables charges an iPhone at full speed, so the number to chase is not watts.
 Just want reliable charging?
 The Anker 333 100W 2-pack is all you need.
 Want one tough cable for your phone and a laptop?
 The Anker Zolo 240W or the UGREEN 240W.
 Moving big video files or driving a monitor?
 The UGREEN USB4 80Gbps.
-Travelling light with a power bank?
-The Anker 60W 0.9m 2-pack.
-Want the Apple original or extra length?
-The Apple 240W 2m.

 Length matters more than power.
 Match the cable to where it lives: short for a bag and power bank, 1m for a desk or bedside, 2m for the sofa or an awkward socket.

-Data only matters if you move it.
-If you offload ProRes or big photo libraries from a Pro iPhone, buy a USB 3 or USB4 cable.
+If you shoot ProRes or move big libraries, that cable earns its place.
 If you only charge, a standard USB 2.0 cable is fine and cheaper.

-Still torn between the two 240W favourites?
-See our Anker vs UGREEN 240W cable comparison, or start with the best USB-C cables hub for the wider picture.
 New to the jargon?
 Our USB-C cables explained guide covers speeds and standards in plain English.
 Or let its two-click cable picker match one to your setup.
 Packing a power bank too?
 Our iPhone charges calculator shows how many full charges it will give your model.

 Frequently asked questions

-Can the iPhone 15 use any USB-C cable?
+Can the iPhone 15, 16 and 17 use any USB-C cable?

-What is the fastest charging cable for iPhone 15 and 16?
+What is the fastest charging cable for iPhone 15, 16 and 17?

 Do I need a Thunderbolt cable for my iPhone?